DuckyBlender/s3-log-compressor/README.md

 ## How It Works

+### Compression
-1. Downloads a manifest file from S3 containing a list of files to archive, by default with 256 workers (this is optimal, more will cause os error 24 "Too many open files")
+1. Downloads a manifest file from S3 containing a list of files and directories to archive.
-2. Checks accessibility of all buckets mentioned in the manifest
+2. Checks accessibility of all buckets mentioned in the manifest.
-3. Lists all files to be processed and calculates total size
+3. Lists all files to be processed, intelligently exploring directories as needed.
-4. Downloads files concurrently and adds them to a zip archive
+4. Downloads files concurrently and adds them to a zip archive.
+If any download fails, the process aborts.
-5. Uploads the final zip file to the specified S3 location
+5. Uploads the final zip file to the specified S3 location.
-6. Optionally deletes source files if requested
+6. Optionally starts an asynchronous process to delete source files.

+### Decompression
+1. Downloads the specified zip archive from S3.
+2. Extracts the requested file from the archive in memory.
+3. Returns the file content as a base64-encoded string.

+## Technical Details

+The compression engine uses a few key Rust concepts to work safely and efficiently:

+- **`Arc<Mutex<...>>`**: To handle many concurrent file downloads, the core `ZipWriter` is wrapped in an `Arc` (Atomic Reference Counter) and a `Mutex` (Mutual Exclusion lock).
+    - `Arc` allows multiple download tasks to safely share ownership of the writer.
+    - `Mutex` ensures that only one task can write to the zip file at a time, preventing data corruption.
+- **`ZipWriter`**: This is a utility from the `zip` crate that handles the low-level details of creating a valid `.zip` archive structure.
+- **`BufWriter`**: To improve performance, file writes are sent through a `BufWriter`.
+It acts as an in-memory buffer, collecting smaller writes into a single larger, more efficient write to the filesystem, reducing I/O overhead.

 ## Environment Variables

-- `MAX_WORKERS`: Number of concurrent download workers (optional, default: 256)
 - `KMS_KEY_ID`: KMS key ID for server-side encryption (optional)